DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 While good for cleanup, `after` and `afterEach` hooks create mutual dependence between tests when used to set up for a following test.
 The success rate of a test is then influenced by a preceding one, which is not desirable.
 Such tests need to run in a specific order and can't run in parallel.

-Use `before` or `beforeEach` to fullfill your test's prerequisites (for example to create a file necessary for a successful test run):
+Use `before` or `beforeEach` to fullfill your test's prerequisites (for example, to create a file necessary for a successful test run):

 ```js
 fixture `Another fixture`